-As of September 24, 2021, there was \$18.9 million and \$15.7 million of unrecognized share-based compensation expense related to restricted share units and performance share units, respectively, under the Equity Incentive Plans that is expected to be recorded over a weighted-average period of 2.7 years and 1.5 years, respectively.
+As of September 30, 2022, there was \$20.0 million and \$14.9 million of unrecognized share-based compensation expense related to restricted share units and performance share units, respectively, under the Equity Incentive Plans that is expected to be recorded over a weighted-average period of 2.9 and 1.6 years, respectively.

-For the three months ended September 24, 2021 and September 25, 2020, the Company withheld an aggregate of 197,948 shares and 142,221 shares, respectively, upon the vesting of restricted share units, based upon the closing share price on the vesting date to settle employee obligations for the applicable income and other employment taxes.
-For the three months ended September 24, 2021 and September 25, 2020, the Company then remitted cash of \$19.1 million and \$9.9 million, respectively, to the appropriate taxing authorities, and presented it as a financing activity within the unaudited condensed consolidated statements of cash flows.
+For the three months ended September 30, 2022 and September 24, 2021, the Company withheld an aggregate of 162,985 shares and 197,948 shares, respectively, upon the vesting of restricted share units and performance shares units, based upon the closing share price on the vesting date to settle employee tax withholding obligations.
+For the three months ended September 30, 2022 and September 24, 2021, the Company then remitted cash of \$16.5 million and \$19.1 million, respectively, to the appropriate taxing authorities and presented it as a financing activity within the unaudited condensed consolidated statements of cash flows.
 The payment was recorded as a reduction of additional paid-in capital.

-15. Shareholders' equity
+13. Shareholders' equity